-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 17, 2012
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 16, 2014

-NOTICE IS HEREBY GIVEN to all holders of the issued and outstanding shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A., a Panamanian corporation (hereinafter called the "Bank"), as of the record date set forth below, that the 2012 Annual Meeting of Shareholders (such meeting, including any postponements or adjournments thereof, hereinafter referred to as the "Annual Meeting") of the Bank will be held at the Panama Marriott Hotel, Calle 52 and Ricardo Arias, Panama City, Republic of Panama, at 10:00 a.m.
-(Panama time), on Tuesday, April 17, 2012.
+NOTICE IS HEREBY GIVEN to all holders of the issued and outstanding shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A., a Panamanian corporation (hereinafter called the "Bank"), as of the record date set forth below, that the 2014 Annual Meeting of Shareholders (such meeting, including any postponements or adjournments thereof, hereinafter referred to as the "Annual Meeting") of the Bank will be held at Panama Marriott Hotel, Calle 52 and Ricardo Arias, Panama City, Republic of Panama, at 10:00 a.m.
+(Panama time), on Wednesday, April 16, 2014.
 The Annual Meeting will be held for the following purposes:

-- (1) to approve the Bank's audited consolidated financial statements for the fiscal year ended December 31, 2011 (Proposal 1); - (2) to appoint Deloitte as the Bank's independent registered public accounting firm for the fiscal year ending December 31, 2012 (Proposal 2); - (3) to elect three directors (one director to represent the holders of the class E shares of the Bank's common stock, and two directors to represent the holders of all classes of shares of the Bank's common stock) to the Board of Directors of the Bank (the "Board"), each to serve a three-year term (Proposal 3); - (4) to approve, on an advisory basis, the Bank's executive compensation (Proposal 4); and - (5) to transact such other business as may properly come before the Annual Meeting or any postponements or adjournments thereof.
+- 1) to approve the Bank's audited consolidated financial statements for the fiscal year ended December 31, 2013 (Proposal 1); - to ratify Deloitte as the Bank's independent registered public accounting firm for the fiscal year ending December 31, 2014 (Proposal 2); - to elect three directors (two directors to represent the holders of the class A shares of the Bank's common stock, and one director to represent the holders of the class E shares of the Bank's common stock), each to serve a three-year term (Proposal 3); - 4) to approve, on an advisory basis, compensation of the Bank's executive officers (Proposal 4); and - 5) to transact such other business as may properly come before the Annual Meeting.

-The Board has fixed the close of business on March 12, 2012, as the record date for determining shareholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board has fixed the close of business on March 10, 2014 as the record date for determining shareholders entitled to notice of, and to vote at, the Annual Meeting.
 The presence (in person or by proxy) of holders representing at least one half ($\frac{1}{2}$) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting.
 In addition, the presence (in person or by proxy) of holders representing at least one half ($\frac{1}{2}$) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share of each such class, is necessary to constitute a quorum at the Annual Meeting for the purpose of electing such directors.
-If a quorum is not present at the Annual Meeting scheduled to be held on Tuesday, April 17, 2012, at 10:00 a.m.
+If a quorum is not present at the Annual Meeting scheduled to be held on Wednesday, April 16, 2014, at 10:00 a.m.
 (Panama time), then a second meeting will be held at 10:00 a.m.
-(Panama time) on Wednesday, April 18, 2012, at the same location, with the shareholders present (in person or by proxy) at such second meeting.
-At the second meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.
+(Panama time) on Thursday, April 17, 2014, at the same location.
+At the second meeting, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting.

 Shareholders are requested to complete, date and sign the enclosed proxy card and return it promptly in the envelope provided, even if they expect to attend the Annual Meeting in person.
-Class E shareholders shall have the option to use the internet or telephone or mail to vote their proxy in accordance with the instructions provided in their proxy cards.
-If shareholders attend the Annual

-Meeting, they may vote in person if they so desire, even if they have previously mailed their proxy cards.
+Class E shareholders shall have the option to use the Internet, telephone or mail to vote their proxy in accordance with the instructions provided in their proxy cards.
+If shareholders attend the Annual Meeting, they may vote in person if they so desire, even if they have previously mailed their proxy cards.
 The enclosed proxy card is being solicited by the Board.
-Each Proposal and the mechanisms for voting, in person or by proxy, are more fully described in the attached Proxy Statement.
+Each Proposal and the instructions for voting, in person or by proxy, are more fully described in the attached Proxy Statement.